 All required files for installation are either available via a public repository or are located inside the folder jsadaptor of the installation directory of the app.test agent or the eclipse installation

 To be able to test HTTPS, generate an own certificate as described in chapter “Certificates” or add apptestca.pem to the trusted root certification authorities.

 The Chrome extension is in the Chrome Web Store:

 The Edge extension is in the Microsoft App Store:

-For testing Microsoft Edge, connecting to localhost must be possible.
-This is enabled with this command:
+Connecting to localhost must be possible.
+Enable this with this command: